One of the best ways to take advantage of video when it comes to content marketing is to conduct an interview.

-- a passing visitor to your trade show stand
+- A passing visitor to your trade show

 Once you have a potential guest lined up, you’ll need to start planning the interview questions and the way in which they’ll be delivered.